ctnadovich/ebrevet/README.md

 {"status":"OK","event_id":"938017-382","rider_id":"5456"}
 ```

-Additionally, the Club/Region server can internally record and display checkins as desired.
+Additionally, the Club/Region server can internally record and display checkin information as desired on their website.

 Explanations of the checkin fields are as follows:

 - `event_id` A unique string that identifies the event.
-It must be unique worldwide.
-Recommended is to use the ACP club code and the club-specific event ID separated by
+It must be unique worldwide making it impossible for there to ever be two events with the same ID.
+Recommended is to use the ACP club code and the club-specific unique event ID separated by
 a dash.

 - `rider_id` The rider's RUSA ID number